mlstudent12/DMML2022_Omega/README.md

    - *evaluation()* which computes & prints the evaluation scores (accuracy, precision, recall, f1 score) on the test set and plots & display the confusion matrix
    - *pipeline()* which creates a pipeline usinf Tfidf vectorizer & a classifier
    - *fit_and_predict()* which fits the model on the training set and make predictions
-6. Trained and made prediction on 4 models (without data cleaning)
+6. Trained and made predictions on 4 models (without data cleaning)
    - logistic regression
    - knn
    - decision tree classifier